andy-morris/hashcons/README.md

-# `hashcons`: Hash consing and memoisation for Haskell
+# `hashcons`: Hash-consing and memoisation for Haskell

-Hash-consing (a.k.a. interning) and memoisation, with a mostly-clean interface.
+This library provides hash-consing (a.k.a. interning) and memoisation, with a mostly-clean interface.
 This library does all the dirty tricks so you don't have to.

-## Quickstart
+## Quick start

-1. Make instances of `HashCons` (and it superclasses `Eq` and `Hashable`) for your types.
+1. Make instances of `HashCons` (and its superclasses `Eq` and `Hashable`) for your types.
 Be aware that `HashCons` instances can't have type variables or contexts.
 2. Wrap types which might have large values (`Text`, ASTs, etc.) in `HC`.